How to Recover From Accutane Hair Loss: Rogaine and Peppermint Oil

 Mammalian models do not always translate fully to human conditions, but my success convinces me that peppermint has the potential to act as a non-toxic growth stimulant and improve Accutane-induced hair loss.

-I decided to act as a guinea pig for the rest of us, and consistently use peppermint oil every single time I wash my hair, and find it an enjoyable and quick part of my routine.
-I add 5 drops of it to a hand-sized squirt of shampoo, and apply this mixture to my dry scalp (it should feel delightfully cooling and pleasant, not burning).
+I consistently use peppermint oil every single time I wash my hair, and find it an enjoyable and quick part of my routine.
+I add 5 drops of it to a hand-sized squirt of shampoo, and apply this mixture to my dry scalp (it should feel cool and pleasant, not irritating).
 I leave it soaking in for 30mins-1hour and then wash it out.

-Has it worked?
-You can look at my pictures throughout this article and come to your own conclusion.
-All I know is that 1.5 years ago, I had been off Accutane for nearly 2 years yet was still suffering with heavy shedding and steadily-worsening, thin hair.
+I'm delighted to have found this cheap and well-tolerated treatment, as minoxidil can be expensive.
+2 years ago, I had been off Accutane for nearly 2 years yet was still suffering with heavy shedding and steadily-worsening, thin hair.
 Now, I have a clean, irritation-free scalp and thick hair once again.

-This product is the one that I have religiously used for over a year and will continue using for the rest of my life.
+This product is the one that I have religiously used for over two years and will continue using for the rest of my life.
 Essential oils are real medications that shouldn't be messed with, which also means it's important to purchase top quality ones.
 I experience zero irritation from this one, whereas other brands left my scalp red and broken-out in acne.

 3. Eat Lots of Healthy Fats

 We need healthy fats for literally every cognitive and bodily process, including hormone regulation and hair growth, so eat meat, fish, eggs, coconut, walnuts, cashews, pecans, avocados, pumpkin seeds and chia seeds in abundance.

 4. Don't Exercise Too Much or Starve Yourself